alwinl/racetrack/README.md

 ## Roadmap
 ### ✔ Done
 - Setting up the project
+- Built a basic framework that displays a window

 ### 🔜 In Progress
-- Getting a window on screen
+- Hand roll a simple ECS

 ### 🚀 Future Ideas
-- Convert to simple ESC
+- Convert to EnTT

 ## Contributing